 Concrete block or cinder block can also be used to build foundations.
 Although the two terms are used interchangeably, they are different types of material.
 Cinder block typically contains fly ash as an aggregate.
 Cinder block also tends to be lighter than concrete block and lacks its tensile strength.

 Both types of block are popular because they're affordable and relatively easy to install.
 Local building codes may forbid foundations from being built with cinder block and instead require you to use concrete block.

-The cost to install a concrete block wall starts with the price of the individual block, which generally runs between $1-$3 each.
+The cost to install a concrete block wall starts with the price of the individual block, which generally runs between $1 to $3 each.
 Blocks that mimic the look of natural stone will cost more.
 Once you know the price of the block, the amount of square feet needed for the job will determine the final price.
-You can expect to pay $4-$7 per square foot for an installed concrete block foundation.
+You can expect to pay $4 to $7 per square foot for an installed concrete block foundation.